 Habit.
 It might be defined this way: “an acquired behavior pattern regularly followed until it has become almost involuntary” (Dictionary.com).

 Then what?
-As you consider a bad habit, take these steps.
+As you consider the bad habit, take these steps.

 - Face it.